lorenzo-rovigatti/comp_bio_notes/all_atom.md

 Morse, harmonic, cubic and two quartic bond potentials for H-Br.
 Taken from @schlick2010molecular.
 ```

 A comparison between the Morse potential and its expansions at the second, third and fourth order is shown in [](#fig:bond_stretching).
 The change of curvature of the cubic potential yields unphysical behaviour for large deformations, but even the other approximated forms cannot model bond dissociation.
-Finally, some force fields use the following different (special) quartic form to avoid having to compute odd powers of $r$ (which require the computation of a square root, which is an expensive function to compute):
+Finally, some force fields use the following different (special) quartic form to avoid having to compute odd powers of $r$ (which require the computation of a square root, which is an expensive operation):

 $$
 E_\text{quartic} = S_q(r^2 - r_\text{ref}^2)^2,